amolpatil1976/amolpatil1976/README.md

 -- 👀 I’m interested in developing consensus algorithm in Multi-Agent system using control theory approach

--- 🌱 I’m currently learning Artificial intelligence(AI) and Data Science(DS)
+-- 🌱 I’m also working on solving real world business use cases with Artificial intelligence(AI), Machine Learning (ML) and Data Science(DS) in BFSI domain

--- 💞️ I’m looking forward to solve real worls business problems using AI/ML and data science, below is my working email
+-- 💞️ Also exploring Gnerative AI and large language model (LLM) used to analyse and predict the video, text and image data, below is my working email

 -- 📫 How to reach me:agpatil@acpce.ac.in